la2050/archive/_projects/2016/dublab-fm-in-los-angeles-connecting-la-residents-through-freeform-radio.md

   - 'Money '
   - Publicity/awareness
   - Community outreach
+project_description: >-
+  DUBLAB has received a license from the FCC to broadcast on the FM airwaves in Los Angeles, and would like to build our FM broadcasting capabilities with funding from the LA2050 grant.
+We will buy a transmitter, an antennae, and be able to hire an engineer to put it all together.
+The decision for dublab to broadcast on the FM airwaves has been a long time in the making, and is part of a larger organizational effort to engage more listeners with our diverse, freeform broadcasts.
 project_impact: >-
   ["Social & emotional support","Cultural events","Travel time to
   work","Residential segregation","Total number of local social media friends